5 Hidden CBU Mailboxes Features

-Second in line of the 5 new CBU mailboxes features is improved security, whcih may not be immediately obvious.
-CBU mailboxes are high security cluster mailboxes, designed and manufactured to specifically help prevent mail theft and vandalism.
+Second in line with the 5 new CBU mailbox features is improved security, which may not be immediately obvious.
+CBU mailboxes are high-security cluster mailboxes, designed and manufactured to specifically help prevent mail theft and vandalism.
 Florence mailbox designers cleverly eliminated any possible pry sites.
 Thieves and vandals won’t be able to use a crowbar to access the CBU cluster mailbox unit.
 Additionally, the outgoing mail slot has two unique design features.
 The sloped hood helps to keep out inclement weather as well as the prying fingers of a thief.
 And inside, there’s an anti-fish comb designed to prevent thieves from using tools or wire hangers to manipulate the mail out of the CBU mailbox.

 3. Protective Powder Coat Finish

-Another of the improved Florence CBU mailboxes features is a tough protective powder coat finish.
+Another of the improved Florence CBU mailbox features is a tough protective powder coat finish.
 The CBU mailbox powder coating provides protection against all kinds of poor weather conditions.
 It’s also highly scratch resistant and helps to minimize the effects of graffiti and vandalism.

-A forth major design feature that isn’t so obvious at first is the use of anti theft heavy-duty cam locks with latches that keep each tenant mailbox door securely closed.
+A fourth major design feature that isn’t so obvious at first is the use of anti-theft heavy-duty cam locks with latches that keep each tenant’s mailbox door securely closed.
 For additional security, these tough cam locks are also zinc-plated and a standard feature on all Auth Florence CBU mailboxes.
 The Mailboxworks also carries a full line of CBU mailbox replacement parts including replacement locks, keys, hinge rods, and even CBU replacement doors.

 5. CBU Mailbox Installation Services

 The fifth advantage is that CBU installation services are now available and can be purchased at the same time you order your new CBU mailboxes from The MailboxWorks.
 Three installation options (based on how the pedestal is to be installed) are now possible: